Preschool Mission Statement

 Behavior Management Policy

 We use positive, Christ-centered methods of behavior management.
 Children will be taught the boundaries of the classroom to insure their health and safety.
 When boundaries are crossed, the child will be redirected to another activity.
-If the need arises, a child may be removed from the situation and placed in a “thinking time” to settle down and think about what happened.
+If the need arises, a child may be removed from the situation and placed in a “thinking time” or an "uh-oh" spot to settle down and think about what happened.
 Children will never be belittled or treated harshly.

 Teachers and parents will work together to find a solution to any behavioral problem that persists.